zazaserty/zaquartz/content/Semestre 3/Comparative politics/Séance 5-Democratic backsliding.md

 - This invites abuse:
 	- Create few districts with as many voters of your opponent as possible ("Packing").
 	- Create many districts in which you have a small but solid advantage ("Cracking").
-- In the example on the right, 9 blue and 6 red voters can be distributed so that:
-	- Blue wins all 3 districts (a) ("cracking" of red).
-	- Blue wins 2, red win 1 (b).
-	- Blue wins 1, red wins 2 (c) ("packing" of blue).
 - The original gerrymander is from Massachussets:
 	![[Pasted image 20251014145823.png]]
 ### Going beyond backsliding?